brpandey/hangman/README.md

 New strategy algorithms which try to learn player's guessing style - aka machine learning

-Truly distributed hangman which is on multiple nodes and machines - always running
+Truly distributed hangman which is on multiple nodes and machines